Myoxocephalus jaok: Distribution and habitat

 Myoxocephalus jaok is found in the northern Pacific Ocean from the Sea of Japan and the Sea of Okhotsk through the Kuril Islands to southeastern Kamchatka and the western Bering Sea, including the eastern Aleutian Islands and from the Gulf of Alaska, north onto the eastern Chukchi Sea and the western Beaufort Sea.
 This species occurs in shallow waters where it is a demersal fish found on sandy and muddy substrates from the intertidal zone down to depths of typically less than 80 m; rarely caught at depths greater than 150 m.

 Biology

-Myoxocephalus jaok has a catholic diet with over 100 differnt types of food item having been identified, although fish and decapods are the most important items.
+Myoxocephalus jaok has a catholic diet with over 100 different types of food item having been identified, although fish and decapods are the most important items.
 The fish taken include flatfishes, Alaska pollock (Theragra chalcogramma), Pacific sand lance (Ammodytes hexapterus) other cottids.
 The Decapoda include crabs such as Chionoecetes opilio, Hyas coarctatus and Telmessus cheiragonus as well as shrimps from the family Crangonidae.
 This species is an ambush predator, varying its diet with age, size season and opportunity.
 They spawn between December and March when the females lay eggs on plants and in mussel clusters in shallow waters and these are guarded by the males until they hatch.
 They young fish settle in waters close to the shore from the May following hatching.
 At least some adults migrate to shallow inshore waters in the summer and retreat to deeper waters in winter.